Education and training roles

 Explore some of the roles in education and training in health informatics:

 A training administrator is responsible for the administration of IT training within an organisation.
-Typical responsibilities would include:
+Typical responsibilities include:

 - publicising available training courses

-- delivering, supporting and assessing training
+- plans and delivers training

 A training manager is likely to be a senior figure within a team or department.
 The role will be varied and is likely to involve:

-- managing provision of training across an organisation
+- managing provision of training across an organisation or area

 - working with a wide range of staff to identify future training requirements and providing advice on appropriate training provision